dnsimple/dnsimple-support/content/articles/faq-ssl-certificates.markdown

 1. #### How do CAA records affect purchasing SSL certificates?

-    If you have [CAA Records](/articles/caa-record) already set up, or you want to use them, you need to add the appropriate record for Comodo or Let's Encrypt before you purchase the SSL certificate.
+    If you have [CAA Records](/articles/caa-record) already set up, or you want to use them, you need to add the appropriate record for Sectigo or Let's Encrypt before you purchase the SSL certificate.
 Please see [this support document](/articles/caa-record#caa-record-usage) for more details.
 </div>